neuralmimicry/BrainHarmonics/README.md

 ```

-Install libcaer and its dependencies (Ubuntu & MacOS)
+Install libcaer and its dependencies (Linux & MacOS)

 ```
 cd ~/Developer